ansh8955/food_app/README.md

 # Food Junction

-Food Junction is a web application built with React.js that aims to provide features similar to popular food delivery platforms like Zomato.
+Food Junction is a web application built with React.js that aims to provide features similar to popular food delivery platforms.
 It allows users to search for nearby restaurants, browse their menus, place orders, and more.

 ## Features